 Those alive today still remember the days of horse and carts transporting crab; huers on clifftops; and tarring clothes before setting to sea.
 They remember men who went blind in the War but still managed, with a little help, to weave the crab pots.
-They remember transporting their crab catches by train packed in wooden tea chests and apple barrels.
-They remember the hard, hand to mouth days of life in rural Devon.
+Many recall transporting their crab catches by train packed in wooden tea chests and apple barrels.

-The project revisited the same coastal communities over Spring and Summer 2018 in a series of community celebrations.
-These events included displays, talks and screenings of the digital stories and films generated throughout the project.
+The recordings and photographs we gathered were then woven together to create a series of digital stories, films and an exciting travelling exhibition.
+These were shared by revisiting the same coastal communities over Spring and Summer 2018 for a series of community celebrations.
+Events included displays, talks and screenings of the digital stories and films.
 Locally caught seafood, donated by local fishermen and prepared into traditional dishes, provided a fitting feast.

-A longer-term exhibition ran at Salcombe Museum from April-October 2018 and a bespoke travelling display, constructed from a series of old tea chests, toured local community festivals and events along the coast.
-This included Crabfest in Salcombe and Paignton Harbour Festival.
+A longer-term exhibition ran at Salcombe Museum from April-October 2018.
+We also created a bespoke travelling display, constructed from a series of old tea chests.
+This toured local community festivals and events along the coast, including Crabfest and Paignton Harbour Festival.

-- “It can’t be stressed enough how valuable this project has been for our fishing communities and over the coming years, we intend to continue recording memories for archiving and copying photographs for collation to expand the collection.
+- “It can’t be stressed enough how valuable this project has been for our fishing communities.
+Over the coming years, we intend to continue recording memories for archiving and copying photographs for collation to expand the collection.
 The individuals and communities who have been involved hope for more projects of this nature to help breed understanding of different ways of life and to record what will soon be lost to time; we look forward to seeing Storylines next project.”

 Beshlie Pool, Executive Officer at SDCS

 - “Well done for capturing these voices and histories.
 They were all great, enigmatic pieces.
 So nice to hear these stories and be able to share them with my family and friends to raise awareness of traditional fishing.
-A wonderful way of preserving our heritage and gives great insight into past lives and their ways of life.
+A wonderful way of preserving our heritage.
+This project gives great insight into past lives and their ways of life.
 I hope this livelihood will continue in the future.”

 - Having watched several of the Storyline’s videos, including the one featuring myself, I would like to congratulate you for the excellent way in which you have put them together.
 Because commercial fishing is carried on out at sea and which for many fishermen is a way of life rather than just a job, your Storylines videos will convey to the general public a little more of the fishermen’s job.
 The sea is our office, which unfortunately is difficult for the majority of people to access, your video’s help.
 Keep up the good work.